almovidhussaini/babylonclone/x/btcstaking/README.md

 message DelegatorUnbondingInfo {
     // spend_stake_tx is the transaction which spent the staking output.
 It is
     // filled only if spend_stake_tx is different than unbonding_tx registered
-    // on the ybtc chain.
+    // on the Babylon chain.
     bytes spend_stake_tx = 1;
 }